- Legal Articles

 Enforcing Foreign Judgment

-For conciliation and mediation, the courts in different cases offer amicable settlement which is discussed in question 1.
+For conciliation and mediation, the courts in different cases offer an amicable settlement which is discussed in question 1.

 10. What are the primary organisations which offer ADR for commercial disputes?